princeton-orfe/orfe-coder/README.md

 - **Resource isolation**: Docker provides container isolation; consider resource limits in templates
 - **Machine security**: Local machines should follow your organization's endpoint security policies

-## WireGuard VPN Access
+## WireGuard VPN Access (Optional)

-WireGuard provides secure, encrypted access to your Coder deployment without exposing it to the public internet.
-This is the recommended approach for small teams (≤10 users).
+WireGuard is an **optional** feature for environments that require additional network-level security beyond Entra ID authentication.
+Most deployments won't need this - Entra ID provides sufficient access control.

+**When to use WireGuard:**
+- Compliance requirements mandate VPN access
+- You want to prevent the Coder login page from being publicly visible
+- Defense-in-depth security posture

+**When LoadBalancer + Entra ID is sufficient (default):**
+- Team members only need their Entra ID credentials
+- No client software to install or configure
+- Simpler onboarding for new team members

 ### How It Works